Highlights from the Ratings and Financial Report for Truist Financial Corporation (TFC)

 TFC’s Market Performance

-TFC stocks went down by -1.31% for the week, with a monthly jump of 6.23% and a quarterly performance of 4.22%, while its annual performance rate touched 83.87%.
-The volatility ratio for the week stands at 1.96% while the volatility levels for the past 30 days are set at 2.16% for Truist Financial Corporation.
-The simple moving average for the period of the last 20 days is 1.63% for TFC stocks with a simple moving average of 23.97% for the last 200 days.
+TFC stocks went up by 1.48% for the week, with a monthly jump of 3.09% and a quarterly performance of 5.05%, while its annual performance rate touched 67.97%.
+The volatility ratio for the week stands at 2.11% while the volatility levels for the past 30 days are set at 2.32% for Truist Financial Corporation.
+The simple moving average for the period of the last 20 days is 1.81% for TFC stocks with a simple moving average of 24.03% for the last 200 days.

 Analysts’ Opinion of TFC